-KOMPSat 2 (Arirang 2)
+KOMPSAT 2 (Arirang 2)

-KOMPSat 2 (Korean Multi-purpose Satellite 2) is a lightweight Earth observation satellite developed by the Korea Aerospace Research Institute KARI.
-It will provide high-resolution images, produced by the Multi-Spectral Camera (MSC), of the Korean peninsula for the production of maps and digital elevation models, applications for which include land use planning and disaster and risk management.
+It provides high-resolution images, produced by the Multi-Spectral Camera (MSC), of the Korean peninsula for the production of maps and digital elevation models, applications for which include land use planning and disaster and risk management.

 Nation: South Korea

-Type / Application: Earth Observing
+Type / Application: Earth observation

 Operator: KARI